 ACM Web Science is concerned with the full scope of socio-technical relationships that are engaged in the World Wide Web.
 It is based on the notion that understanding the Web involves not only an analysis of its architecture and applications, but also insight into the people, organizations, policies, and economics that are affected by and subsumed within it.

-A list of ACM SIGWEB Cooperating Conferences, showing current ACM SIGWEB Cooperating Conferences and past conferences.
+A list of ACM SIGWEB Cooperating Conferences, showing current ACM SIGWEB Cooperating Conferences.